jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 <svg-icon-sprite [src]="'star'"></svg-icon-sprite>
 ```

-Doing so you will still be able override the default path by using the full syntax for particular icons that should use a different sprite file.
+Doing so you will still be able to override the default path by using the full syntax for particular icons that should use a different sprite file.

 ## Browser Support
 - Chrome (63)